Updated July 2026

 HOW DOES BORROWING IN AN SMSF WORK?

-An SMSF can borrow to assist in acquiring Real Property.
+An SMSF can borrow to assist in acquiring Business Real Property.
 The arrangement is commonly referred to as Limited Recourse Lending.

 The property being purchased is isolated in a Bare Trust or Property Trust, which will have a different trustee from the SMSF.
 This ensures that the assets of the SMSF are protected and there is “No Recourse” at all by the Bank to the assets of the SMSF.